 \(Q=q_1+q_2+q_3+……+q_n\)

-The mathematical relationship describing the force between stationary electric charges is known as Coulomb’s Law, named after French physicist Charles-Augustin de Coulomb who published it in 1785.
-This fundamental law states that the electrostatic force between two point charges is directly proportional to the product of their charges and inversely proportional to the square of the distance between them.
+This interaction follows Coulomb’s Law, which states that the force between two charges is directly proportional to the product of their magnitudes and inversely proportional to the square of the distance between them.

 Mathematically, Coulomb’s Law is expressed as: